L-P/oot-wiki/content/docs/deku-tree/gohma.md

 2. After _Gohma_ drops to the floor, go closer to it and throw a _Deku Nut_ with your `C-Buttons`
 3. [Power Crouch Stab]({{<relref "/docs/generic/power-crouch-stab">}}) once
-4. While the animation of the previous attach is still playing, start spamming your `C-Buttons` to throw another _Deku Nut_.
+4. While the animation of the previous attack is still playing, start spamming your `C-Buttons` to throw another _Deku Nut_.
 If you are successful in doing so, _Gohma_ will make a sound.
 5. Power Crouch Stab twice more.